RVgo4it/mmsgate/README.md

 docker stop mmsgate
 docker start mmsgate
 ```
 Note: Try to avoid restarting Flexisip.
 Restarting Flexisip will cause loss of current registrations and buffered messages, both kept in memory.
 It will require all the clients to re-register via opening the client.
+See the Flexisip Message Queue Database section of this document for details.

 Docker can consume significant disk space.
 Use these commands to monitor and clean up space.
 ```